 Making Your Yard Attractive

 The first step toward attracting nesting hummingbirds is to be sure your yard is hummingbird-friendly.
 To do so, your yard should include the right types of food and drink, shelter, and even the perfect colors to welcome them in.
 Don't worry about the fragrance of your flowers attracting hummingbirds because these birds don't have any sense of smell.

 Hummingbirds may seem to be always on the go, but adequate perching spots and sheltered trees and shrubs will help them feel safe and secure.
 Plants that provide shelter from the sun, wind, and rain are also ideal spots for a hummingbird nest.
 Thorny plants are another great option that can provide protection from hummingbird predators as well.

 Making Your Yard Safe

 Even the most attractive yard can still be unsafe for these tiny birds, and a dangerous area is not a place where hummingbirds will choose to nest.
-Fortunately, there are easy steps to take to keep your yard safe…
+Fortunately, there are easy steps to take to keep your yard safe for nesting hummingbirds.